Oil & Gas Induced Economic Fluctuations and Self-Employment

-This paper exploits new oil and gas activity generated by recent technological advancements to understand the effect of localized boom and busts on self-employment.
-We find a positive and significant contemporaneous impact on self-employment in non-mining sectors, mainly stemming from unincorporated self-employed individuals.
-The impact is short-lived, i.e. once the boom subsides, the self-employment adjusts closer to pre-boom levels.
-Point estimates suggest that 15 to 30% of the employment adjustment comes from unincorporated self-employed individuals - a group that makes up about 6% of total employment.
+This paper exploits oil and gas activity generated by recent technological advancements to understand the effect of localized boom and busts on self-employment.
+We find a positive contemporaneous impact on self-employment, mainly driven by self-employment in non-mining industries.
+We also find that self-employment is pro-cyclical, meaning that self-employment increases during oil and gas booms and contracts during the bust.
+Finally, results suggest that self-employment explains an economically meaningful share of the employment adjustment; specifically we estimate that about 11% of the employment adjustment can be explained by self-employed workers, a group which makes up about 9% of total employment.

 Keywords: Entrepreneurship, Oil and Natural Gas, Hydraulic Fracturing, Incorporated Self-employment, Unincorporated Self-employment